drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - To cultivate a more inclusive Drupal community.
 - To give recognition to the diverse voices we have.
 - Transparency, public participation and collaboration.
+- To foster transparency, public participation, and collaboration."

 ## Audience